w3c/i18n-discuss/notes/wcag.md

 For example, [Chinese](https://www.w3.org/TR/clreq/#chinese_and_western_mixed_text_composition)/[Japanese](https://www.w3.org/TR/jlreq/#japanese_and_western_mixed_text_composition) and Latin mixed text composition is pretty common, and I have also seen mixed text composition of Chinese and other scripts such as Arabic, Tai Le, and so on.

+We could probably revise it to a note like this:

+> Note: This success criterion only applies to human languages using the Latin script.
+The working group intends to fix this in a future version.

+> Human languages and scripts that do not use one or more of these text style properties in written text can conform using only the properties that exist for that combination of language and script.

+> If the text contains multiple human languages, the author should adjust the text style properties in written text based on the overall readability and legibility of the text.

-We should also mention that when WCAG is translated into other languages, care must be taken to adjust the text here to match the requirements of that language/script/region.
+> When WCAG is translated into another language, care must be taken to adjust the guideline to match the requirements of that language.